blackducksoftware/hub-rest-api-python/README.md

 ### Examples

-Example code showing how to work with the new Client can be found in the *examples/client* folder.
+Example code showing how to work with the new Client can be found in the *examples* folder.

 # Test #
 Using [pytest](https://pytest.readthedocs.io/en/latest/contents.html)